-Six best cyclocross bikes 2017: a buyer's guide
+Best cyclocross bikes 2019: a buyer's guide

 Up until this year, a typical cyclocross bike designed for competition would come with a 46/36t double chainset and a fairly wide range cassette.

-However, 2017 and 2018 launches included a high percentage of bikes using SRAM’s 1x (pronounced One-By) transmission.
+However, from 2017 onwards launches have included a high percentage of bikes using SRAM’s 1x (pronounced One-By) transmission.
 This dispenses with the second chainring in favour of a much wider spread of sprockets in the cassette, so that the number of gears drops from 22 to 11 but the available range remains similar.

 The chainring has alternating wide and narrow teeth to mesh better with the wide and narrow links in the chain, helping to clear mud and prevent chain drop.
 The rear derailleur too has a unique design with a clutch to prevent chain slap.